Vietnam.vn - Nền tảng quảng bá Việt Nam

 From the beginning of the 20th century until before 1975, the Bird's Nest Festival became a traditional custom, closely associated with the lives of bird's nest workers in Khanh Hoa.
 The worship rituals were richer and more diverse with the Ancestor Worship Ceremony, the Worship Ceremony to the Gods who protect the bird's nest exploitation profession and pray for favorable harvests.
 Local authorities and bird's nest organizations played an important role in maintaining and preserving the festival.

-Khanh Hoa Salanganes Nest Festival has gone through many stages of development from the primitive beliefs of the communities of residents in Vinh Nguyen, Phuoc Hai, Vinh Truong, Vinh Hai, Vinh Hoa, Phuoc Long, Phuong Son, Phuong Sai wards and Phuoc Dong, Vinh Luong communes - Nha Trang city; up to now, it has become an important local festival.
+Khanh Hoa Salanganes Nest Festival has gone through many stages of development from the primitive beliefs of the communities of Vinh Nguyen, Phuoc Hai, Vinh Truong, Vinh Hai, Vinh Hoa, Phuoc Long, Phuong Son, Phuong Sai wards and Phuoc Dong, Vinh Luong communes - Nha Trang city; up to now, it has become an important local festival.
 Maintaining this festival not only has spiritual significance but also contributes to preserving the traditional culture of Khanh Hoa province.

 At the end of 2024, the Ministry of Culture, Sports and Tourism decided to recognize Khanh Hoa Salanganes Nest Exploitation and Processing Knowledge as a National Intangible Cultural Heritage.